How to create a rootless module

 Step 0: requirements

-This tutorial will use some GitHub features to ease the module setup phase.
-While you do not really need a GitHub account to develop NS8, you will need it if you want to follow this guide step-by-step.
+This tutorial will use some GitHub features to simplify the module setup process.
+While you do not strictly need a GitHub account to develop a module, you will need one if you want to follow this guide step-by-step.

-Before proceed, please login to GitHub or create a new account.
+Before proceeding, please log in to GitHub or create a new account.

 On your machine you will also need GIT and a text editor.